 - When you and your partner started Personify Leadership, how long did it take for you to develop your leadership development program?
 And how did you end up with its current iteration?

-My business partner and I had been working together for a few years prior to staring Personify Leadership.
-We didn’t know it at the time, but our combined approach to leadership development was our first iteration of our program.
-After we got serious about developing Personify it took about six months to develop the program and then another two years to finally get it to its current iteration.
-Every time we hosted a train the trainer for facilitators interested in delivering the program, we got such useful feedback and we continued to incorporate it into the program.
-We still do that to this day!
+Michelle and I had been working together for a few years prior to starting Personify Leadership.
+We didn’t know it at the time, but our combined approach to leadership development was the first iteration of our program.
+After we got serious about developing Personify it took about six months to develop the program and then another two years to finally get it to its current-day status.
+Every time we hosted a train-the-trainer for facilitators interested in delivering the program, we got such useful feedback and we continued to incorporate it into the program.
+Even though I’m no longer with Personify Leadership, they still do that to this day!

 - The epilogue mentions that the book is based on your Spine of a Leader program and that it’s only of one of the 8 core competencies.
 Why did you choose to write about courage rather than any of the other ones (e.g., heart, mind, voice, etc.)?
 And why write this book now?

 Funny story.
 My husband and I were talking about which body-focused competency I thought people most associated with my leadership style.
 In that conversation, I said I thought it was my heart.
 He laughed and I tried not to be offended.
 He then continued to say that the competency that people most associate with my leadership is courage.
 When I thought about his feedback, I had to agree.
 I will do what others only dream about and I credit that to courage.
 We are all capable of that kind of courage and I want others to know that.
 I can’t say why I picked now versus any other time to write The Courageous Leader except that it was always a goal to channel my experience into a book and when I made it my focus, the time allocated to do the work presented itself.